 4. Be based in science (not a trend).

-The 2022 certification year runs from post-harvest 2022 through harvest 2023 and uses the 4th Edition LODI RULES Standards.
-Applications are due February 15, 2022.
-Click HERE for a PDF of the 2022 LODI RULES Certification Calendar with program contact information.
+The 2023 certification year runs from post-harvest 2022 through harvest 2023 and uses the 4th Edition LODI RULES Standards.
+Applications are due February 15, 2023.
+Click HERE for a PDF of the 2023 LODI RULES Certification Calendar with program contact information.
 The 2024 certification year will follow a similar schedule.

 |mid-January||LODI RULES application information sent to growers from Protected Harvest|

 |Annual LODI RULES Year-End Recap grower & winery meeting and Sustainable Vision Workshop, in-person

 Annual LODI RULES Year-End Recap grower & winery meeting, virtual